litestar-org/litestar/docs/usage/responses.rst

 .. code-block:: python

-   from litestar import Request, get from litestar.response import TemplateResponse
+   from litestar import Request, get from litestar.response import Template

    @get(path="/info")
-   def info(request: Request) -> TemplateResponse:
+   def info(request: Request) -> Template:
-       return TemplateResponse(template_name="info.html", context={"user": request.user})
+       return Template(template_name="info.html", context={"user": request.user})

-In the above example, :class:`TemplateResponse <.response.TemplateResponse>` is passed the template name, which is a path like value, and a context dictionary that maps string keys into values that will be rendered in the template.
+In the above example, :class:`Template <.response.Template>` is passed the template name, which is a path like value, and a context dictionary that maps string keys into values that will be rendered in the template.

 Custom Responses